Gray Panthers: Issues in the 1970s and 1980s

 During this period, the main issues of the Gray Panthers included forced retirement, ageist stereotypes, cuts to Medicare and Social Security, and world peace.

 There had been a mandatory forced retirement age at 65, based on the perception that older persons could not be productive members of a workplace after that age.
 While that stereotype was difficult to overcome, the Panthers were ultimately successful in their efforts to overturn the law, and in 1986, Congress passed a law banning mandatory retirement in most jobs.
 The law was signed by President Ronald Reagan, as of that time the oldest ever President of the United States.

 There were other ageist stereotypes that the Gray Panthers wanted to end.
 In particular, the stereotype that older persons were “impotent, frail, disabled, demented, or dependent.”
 By confronting those stereotypes, the Gray Panthers were at the forefront of ideas some considered provocative—namely, ideas that older persons should be able to live in inter-generational housing, and that older people can and should freely have sex.
 And, of course, many of Maggie Kuhn's quotes—including,”Old age is not a disease, it is strength and survivorship, triumph over all kinds of vicissitudes and disappointments, trials and illnesses”—were used as weapons against ageist stereotypes.

 While the Gray Panthers wanted to counteract the stereotypes that older persons were weak, disabled, and incapable of doing much physical labor, the organization still cared deeply for people who were frail.
 As such, the organization was among the most vocal opponents to President Reagan's proposed cuts to Medicare and Social Security.
-As with the ban on mandatory retirement, this was an issue where the Gray Panthers were able to get what they wanted because Medicare and Social Security were saved from deep cuts.
+As with the ban on mandatory retirement, this was an issue where the Gray Panthers were able to get what they wanted and Medicare and Social Security were saved from deep cuts.

 Another key facet of Gray Panther work from its early years was its advocacy for peace.
 The Panthers, both young and old, were particularly vociferous in its opposition to the Vietnam War, and war, in general, was a part of the Gray Panthers platform from the very beginning.
 The organization's work in being anti-war did not stop with Vietnam—the Panthers were opponents of several of President Reagan's plans, such as his “Star Wars” and increased foreign intervention in Central America.